AP-O8/personal_site/README.md

 ---

 ## What's Inside
-The site opens with a dark theme hero banner with floating bubbles and custom typography.
-As you scroll down, there are live previews of my game builds and software projects, a quick look at the everyday tools I use like Xcode, VS Code, Figma, Photoshop, Premiere, and Canva, plus a quick section about my goals in robotics engineering and highlights like the Future Innovators Award.
+The site opens with a dark theme hero banner with a hero video of my past projects.
+As you scroll down, there are previews of my game builds and software projects, a quick look at the everyday tools I use like Xcode, VS Code, Figma, Photoshop, Premiere, and Canva, plus a quick section about my goals and highlights.

 ---

 ## Credits
-- **Formatting & Debugging:** Huge thanks to Claude for helping debug tricky issues in my code and keeping my formatting clean for how current industries organise code!
+- **Formatting & Debugging:**Thanks to Claude for helping debug tricky issues in my code and keeping my formatting clean for how current industries organise code!
 Not used for creating code.
-- **Visual FX:** Bubble animations were heavily inspired by the opening intro film from Apple WWDC23.

 ---

 CATALYSED BY STARDANCE CHALLENGE ⭐❤️